-103 DIBLICAL THEOLOGY.
+103 BIBLICAL THEOLOGY.
 F and S, core.
 A study of the unfolding of the history of redemption as set forth within the historical framework of the Old Testament, inter-testamentary, and New Testament eras.
 Biblical books and Apocryphal literature are analyzed and the major themes of Scripture are explicated.
-May not be taken with 107-108.
+Students may not take this course and either 107 or 108.
 Staff.

 107 OLD TESTAMENT BIBLICAL THE-OLOGY.
 F, core.
 Biblical theology for religious education majors.
 Sophomores other than religious education majors may be admitted to the course for core credit by special permission.
-Mr. C. Vos.
+Not offered 1970-71.

 108 New Testament Biblical Theology.
 S, core.
 Continuation of 107.
 Sophomores other than religious education majors may be admitted for core credit by special permission.
-Mr. Holwerda.
+Not offered 1970-71.

 207 THE OLD TESTAMENT PROPHETICAL LITERATURE.
 S even years.
-An intensive study of the place and role of the major and minor prophets in the canon of the Old Testament, the commentary they offer upon the history of redemption in Old Testament times, together with an exploration in depth of their basic themes toward their fulfillment in New Testament revelation.
+An intensive study of the place and role of the major and minor prophets in the Old Testament, the commentary they offer upon the history of redemption in Old Testament times, together with an exploration of their basic themes and their continuing relevance.
 Prerequisite: 103.
 Mr. C. Vos.

-208 THE NEW TESTAMENT EPISTOLARY LITERATURE.
+208 THE NEW TESTAMENT EPISTO-LARY LITERATURE.
 F odd years.
 An intensive study of the place and role of the epistles in the canon of the New Testament, the doctrinal and ethical interpretations which these epistles give of the redemption portrayed in the Gospels, the light they shed on the early Christian Church, and their abiding relevance and significance.
 Prerequisite: 103.
-Mr. W. De Boer.
+Not offered 1970-71.